 As much as I value business analysis experience, I also recognize that experience takes TIME!!!!
 Incorporating the lessons learned from other people’s mistakes and insight is far more efficient at propelling one’s business analysis career versus simply acquiring experience over the years.
 Here are some of the books that have impacted my BA career and some others that I think would impact yours.
 Check them out!
+Click the Show More button at the bottom to see the full list.

 This book is really for practitioners who want to take their requirements management process to the next level!
 This is one of the only resources that I’ve seen to speak to the amount of science and psychology involved in stakeholder management and requirements elicitation.
 Due to the humanistic nature of these domains, understanding the science and psychology behind them can provide insight that will make future requirements efforts much smoother and more efficient.
 I’m happy that Perry took on the challenge of presenting this perspective of requirements management in such a diligent and methodical manner!
 This work is definitely needed in the body of knowledge.
 I’m looking forward to implementing some of the strategies into my next project!
 Get your copy HERE!